-Once you've received an offer to study at UOW, there are a few things you need to do to officially become a UOW student.
-Before starting your studies, you'll need to enrol online in your course and subjects.
-See the steps below on how to enrol and what to do once you have.
+Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 Domestic student enrolment